China Cinda says Ministry of Finance will not cut stake to maintain market stability

-HONG KONG China Cinda Asset Management Co Ltd (1359.HK) said on Thursday that its controlling shareholder, the Ministry of Finance, has notified the company that it will not reduce its shareholding in the company in order to maintain the stability of the capital market.
+HONG KONG, July 9 China Cinda Asset Management Co Ltd said on Thursday that its controlling shareholder, the Ministry of Finance, has notified the company that it will not reduce its shareholding in the company in order to maintain the stability of the capital market.

 Shares of Chinese brokerages plunged in Hong Kong trading on Wednesday as concerns grew that a steep decline in equity markets will affect the companies' profitability.